gampleman/GMCodeEditor/readme.md

 ## Installation

 GMCodeEditor is designed to be used with [CocoaPods](http://cocoapods.org).
 You can install it by adding `pod 'GMCodeEditor'` into your Podfile and running `$ pod install`.
-You can install the language files that are included in the project by adding `pod 'GMCodeEditor/LanguageSupport` to your pod file.
+You can install the language files that are included in the project by adding `pod 'GMCodeEditor/LanguageSupport'` to your pod file.

 To install only GMSyntaxHighlighter put `pod 'GMCodeEditor/GMSyntaxHighlighter'` into your Podfile.
-To install GMAutoCompleteTextView add `pod 'pod 'GMCodeEditor/GMAutoCompleteTextView'`.
+To install GMAutoCompleteTextView add `pod 'GMCodeEditor/GMAutoCompleteTextView'`.

 ## Usage